GearSL/otus_java_dev_basic_trainers/README.md

-# otus_java_dev_basic_trainers
+# OTUS JAVA DEV BASIC TRAINERS
-In that repository I will try to collect all my trainers from course Java Basic
+In that repository I will try to collect all my trainers from course Java Basic 2022-06